- Brand name

 Symptoms of an overdose may include vomiting, dehydration, feeling of tiredness, drowsiness, lack of energy and a heart attack.

-While you or your child are taking Cystagon capsules
+While you are taking CYSTAGON

 Things you or your child must do